Magnum

 Q: Is the MG 147-A suitable for wet floor or cold storage environments?

-A: The nylon tread material on the MG 147-A is not designed for wet floors or cold storage.
+A: The nylon tread material is not designed for wet floors or cold storage.
 For those applications, polyurethane or ultra-polyurethane tread wheels provide better traction and performance.

 Q: How does the MG 147-A compare to aluminum hub alternatives?